What is conjugal partner sponsorship?

 Outside Canada sponsorship

-If the sponsored partner or both the sponsor and the sponsored partner live outside of Canada then they may submit an Outside-Canada application which means that the sponsorship application will be processed by a Canadian visa office abroad, usually located in the Canadian embassy or consulate in or near the country where the sponsored partner resides.
+If the sponsored partner or both the sponsor and the sponsored partner live outside of Canada, then they may submit an Outside-Canada sponsorship application to be processed by a Canadian visa office abroad.
+This visa office is usually located in a Canadian embassy or consulate in the same or neighbouring country as where the sponsored partner lives.

-Once an application is submitted, the sponsored partner may travel to Canada to visit or otherwise remain on a temporary basis, provided that they are from a visa-exempt country or have obtained a temporary visa.
-However, obtaining a temporary visa may prove difficult as the immigration authorities are resistant to admit conjugal partners of Canadians as they do not believe them to be genuine visitors, since their usual intention is to remain in Canada permanently.
-If a sponsored partner wishes to apply for a temporary visa, then he or she will have to provide proof of their intention to return to their country of origin.
-Sponsored partners from visa-exempt countries are not required to obtain a temporary visa and are free to travel to Canada as they wish up to a maximum of 6 months.
+When the application is submitted, the sponsored partner may travel to Canada to visit the sponsor, if they have obtained a temporary visa or are from a visa-exempt country.
+However, as detailed above, immigration authorities are resistant to admit conjugal partners of Canadians as their intention is to remain in Canada permanently and they are not genuine visitors.
+If a sponsored partner wishes to apply for a temporary visa, then they will have to prove that their visit is temporary, and they plan to return to their country of residence.
+If the sponsored partner is from a visa-exempt country, then they are not required to obtain a temporary visa and can travel to Canada for a maximum of 6 months.

 See if you qualify